 If you are convicted of a relevant offence whilst holding a personal licence, you are legally required to notify the court at your first appearance that you hold a personal license.
 You must produce your personal license to the court or if that is not possible you must tell the court why you cannot produce the licence.
 It is an offence not to notify the court and conviction can result in a fine.

-The act also requires a personal license holder to notify the licensing authority of any offences during the lifetime of their license.
+The act also requires a personal licence holder to notify the licensing authority of any offences during the lifetime of their license.
 The personal license holder must provide the licensing authority with details of the nature and date of the conviction and any sentence imposed by a court in respect of such a conviction.
 It is an offence not to notify the Licensing Authority and conviction can result in a fine.

 - Do I have to renew my personal licence?

-The requirement to renew a personal license was removed from the Licensing Act 2003 by the Deregulation Act 2015.
+The requirement to renew a personal licence was removed from the Licensing Act 2003 by the Deregulation Act 2015.
 Personal licenses will remain valid unless surrendered, suspended, revoked or declared forfeit by the courts.

 - What do I need to do if I move address?